kohkimakimoto/lib-migration/index.md

 * LibMigration core api is very simple.
 So you can easily use it in your other code.

-Are you interested in it ?
+Are you interested in it?
 See the <a href="documentation.html">Documentation</a> to get more information.

 ## License